Mac Studio vs. Mac Pro Buyer's Guide

 There are two main reasons to buy the Mac Pro over the Mac Studio.
-The first is for its Intel chip, since some high-level professional applications perform better on native Intel systems despite Rosetta 2.
+The first is for its Intel architecture, since some high-level professional applications perform better on native Intel systems, despite the capabilities of Rosetta 2.

 The second reason is modularity.
 The Mac Pro features eight PCI Express expansion slots that be used to customize the machine's hardware for specific needs, such as by adding more storage or graphics cards.
 The Mac Pro's modularity also means that it is easier to change and upgrade components over time.
 The Mac Studio, on the other hand, is a fully integrated machine with no modularity or opportunity to add or change components.

-The Mac Pro is also more versatile when it comes to ports, which users can also add via PCI Express slots, and there is support for more external displays.
+The Mac Pro is also more versatile when it comes to ports, which users can also add via PCI Express slots, and there is support for additional external displays.

 If these factors are unimportant to you, it will be better to get the Mac Studio.
 The Mac Studio's M1 Ultra chip outperforms the 28-core Xeon Mac Pro with the highest-end graphics card, meaning that the Mac Studio is a more powerful machine overall and should be faster for many workflows.
 Considering that its base model is $4,000 cheaper than the Mac Pro, the Mac Studio the best option for users who do not absolutely need the Mac Pro's specific advantages.